TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

           {% endif %}
 ```
 ##### Choose the correct ir packet constructor script
-Create a script that calls the correct ir packet constructing script.
-The script recieves three incoming parameters: *selected_mode* and *selected_fan* will be used to determain the correct script to run, the *selected_temp* parameter will be passed throu to to the called script:</br>
+Create a script that calls of the 8 scripts above.
+The script receives three incoming parameters: *selected_mode* and *selected_fan* will be used to determine the correct script to run, the *selected_temp* parameter will be passed throu to to the called script:</br>
 ```yaml
 living_room_ac_check_state_script:
   sequence: